Farewell, John Hurt

 Even Cowgirls Get the Blues (1993), a romantic comedy starring Uma Thurman.
 The large cast of Even Cowgirls Get the Blues included Lorraine Bracco, Pat Morita, Angie Dickinson, Keanu Reeves, Ed Begley Jr. Sean Young, Carol Kane, Crispin Glover, Roseanne Barr, Grace Zabriskie (Twin Peaks), and Heather Graham.

 Rob Roy (1995), a Scottish historical biography co-starring Liam Neeson and Jessica Lange.
 John Hurt, Tim Roth, and Eric Stoltz all had supporting roles in Rob Roy.
-Right, John Hurt in Rob Roy.
-(Photo: Pirates Cave)
+Below, a movie clip from Roy Roy that features John Hurt, Liam Neeson

 Contact (1997), a sci-fi movie starring Jodie Foster.
 John Hurt co-starred in Contact along with Matthew McConaughey, Tom Skerritt (in his second movie with John Hurt, after 1979’s Alien), William Fichtner, James Woods, and Angela Bassett.

 The Osterman Weekend (1983), a spy thriller co-starring Rutger Hauer, Craig T. Nelson as Bernard Osterman, Dennis Hopper, Chris Sarandon, Helen Shaver, and Burt Lancaster.
 Below, John Hurt, Rutger Hauer, Craig T. Nelson, Dennis Hopper, Meg Foster, Helen Shaver, Chris Sarandon, and Burt Lancaster are featured in The Osterman Weekend movie trailer.

 More recently, John Hurt fans may remember seeing him in these popular films: